EventEmitter2/EventEmitter2/README.md

   delimiter: '::',

   //
   // set this to `true` if you want to emit the newListener event.
-The default value is `true`.
+The default value is `false`.
   //
   newListener: false,

   //
   // set this to `true` if you want to emit the removeListener event.
-The default value is `true`.
+The default value is `false`.
   //
   removeListener: false,